 The architecture of these nests, along with associated nesting behaviors for various Xylocopa species, including X. ordinaria and X. frontalis (Bernardino and Gaglianone 2008), X. aeratus (Steen and Schwarz 2000), X. virginica (Prager and Hunter 2011) and X. nasalis (Hongjamrassilp and Warrit 2014) is largely studied.
 In some cases, they also construct branched nests, consisting of two or more tunnels, though these still retain a single entrance (Gerling et al. 1989).
 The architecture of these nests, along with associated nesting behaviors for various Xylocopa species, including X. ordinaria and X. frontalis (Bernardino and Gaglianone 2008), X. aeratus (Steen and Schwarz 2000), X. virginica (Prager and Hunter 2011) and X. nasalis (Hongjamrassilp and Warrit 2014) is largely studied.

 Artificial nesting materials such as bamboo internodes, pithy stems, castor stems, wooden blocks with pre-drilled holes and other hollow cylindrical substrates have been successfully used to accommodate the nesting preferences of Xylocopa spp.
 These substrates mimic the structural characteristics of naturally excavated cavities (Gerling et al. 1989; Steen and Schwarz 2000).
-Xylocopa females readily occupy these artificial substrates when they resembling the physical features of preferred natural nesting materials (Bernardino and Gaglianone 2008).
+Xylocopa females readily occupy these artificial substrates when they resemble the physical features of preferred natural nesting materials (Bernardino and Gaglianone 2008).

 By providing standardized nesting substrates, we can accurately monitor developmental stages, brood cell architecture, provisioning patterns and adult emergence rates.
 The domiciliation of X. virginica and X. aeratus have facilitated detailed insights into reproductive division of labor, nest re-use and cell construction sequences (Prager and Hunter 2011; Steen and Schwarz 2000).
 These bees can work at very high temperature especially in polyhouses, hence, xylocopid is an important candidate pollinator for conservation and augmentation (Buchmann 2004; Keasar 2010).
-The nesting behavior and biology varies across species, from solitary to semisocial or primitively eusocial nests where the oldest female feeds with both young females and males via trophollaxis (Lucia et al. 2015).
+The nesting behavior and biology varies across species, from solitary to semisocial or primitively eusocial nests where the oldest female feeds with both young females and males via trophallaxis (Lucia et al. 2015).

 Amidst the worldwide decline of pollinators driven by habitat loss, pesticide use and climate change carpenter bees emerge as resilient and highly adaptable alternatives.
 Their hardiness makes them ideal candidates for xylocopiculture which is the purposeful rearing and conservation of Xylocopa species.
 Harnessing their potential in managed pollination systems represents a promising and forward-thinking strategy to enhance pollinator diversity and safeguard sustainable agriculture (Michener 2007).
 Understanding the diversity, distribution and nesting preferences of these bees is crucial for several reasons: their role as pollinators of wild plants and crops, their potential as indicators of habitat quality and their conservation needs in the face of changing land use patterns.